vcflib/vcflib/doc/wcFst.md

 # NAME

-wcFst
+**wcFst**

 # SYNOPSIS

-usage: wcFst --target 0,1,2,3,4,5,6,7 --background 11,12,13,16,17,19,22 --file my.vcf --deltaaf 0.1 --type PL
+**wcFst** --target 0,1,2,3,4,5,6,7 --background 11,12,13,16,17,19,22 --file my.vcf --deltaaf 0.1 --type PL

 # DESCRIPTION

-wcFst is Weir & Cockerham's Fst for two populations.
+**wcFst** is Weir & Cockerham's Fst for two populations.
 Negative values are VALID, they are sites which can be treated as zero Fst.
 For more information see Evolution, Vol. 38 N. 6 Nov 1984.
-Specifically wcFst uses equations 1,2,3,4.
+Specifically **wcFst** uses equations 1,2,3,4.